 - How to "Declare" a Minor

-- For More Information About Specific Minors (Programs of Study catalog)
+- For More Information About Specific Minors (Academic Catalog)

 - Statement of Intent to Pursue a Campus-Approved Minor (PDF format)